hurchalla/factoring/include/hurchalla/factoring/detail/experimental/README.md

 Each header file in this folder is an experimental functor for Pollard-Rho trials.
-To use one of the experimental functors, you must predefine the macro HURCHALLA_POLLARD_RHO_TRIAL_FUNCTOR_NAME and give it the name of the experimental functor you wish to use.
-For example, if you want the PollardRhoTrial functor and you are compiling with clang, wou could invoke clang as follows:
+To use an experimental functor, predefine the macro HURCHALLA_POLLARD_RHO_TRIAL_FUNCTOR_NAME and give it the name of the experimental functor.
+For example, if you want PollardRhoTrial and you are compiling with clang, you could invoke clang as follows:
 clang++ -DHURCHALLA_POLLARD_RHO_TRIAL_FUNCTOR_NAME=PollardRhoTrial  ...more options and files...

-You can set HURCHALLA_POLLARD_RHO_TRIAL_FUNCTOR_NAME to any of the following names:
+valid names to give HURCHALLA_POLLARD_RHO_TRIAL_FUNCTOR_NAME are:
 PollardRhoTrial
-PollardRhoBrentTrial  (it is not necessary to predefine the macro for this functor, since it is the default)
+PollardRhoBrentTrial  (but since this is the default, it's not necessary to predefine the macro to this functor)
 PollardRhoBrentMontgomeryTrial
 PollardRhoBrentMontgomeryTrialParallel

-This macro is used only by the file ../factorize_pollard_rho.h.
+The default Pollard-Rho Brent functor will very likely perform best on your system, but you can try others.

-It is possible, though not particularly likely, that an experimental functor may perform better on your system than the default Pollard-Rho Brent functor.
+The macro is used only by the file ../factorize_pollard_rho.h.

 Functor Descriptions
 --------------------